9999years/cosi131a/2A-sync/README.md

     Build an executable `.jar`           | `package` or `jar:jar` Create a source `.zip` and `.tar.gz` | `package` or `assembly:single` Generate Javadocs                    | `package` or `javadoc:javadoc`

+## Implementation

+### Preemptive

+To make a vehicle pull over:

+1. lock its lock, so it can't immediately restart
+2. Call its interrupt method, which delegates to `thread.interrupt()`
+3. When you are ready to restart it, release its lock